CalcKit — Free UK Calculators

 Completely free with no signup required.
 Results are instant and calculated in your browser — no data is sent to our servers.
 For significant financial decisions, consult a qualified UK accountant or financial adviser.

-1. 1Enter your revenue and cost of goods sold to instantly calculate gross profit margin.
+1. 1Enter your revenue and cost of goods sold (COGS) to instantly calculate your gross profit margin.
 Switch to net margin mode to include operating expenses, salaries, and overheads.

 2. 2Use the markup tab to calculate your selling price from a cost price and target margin.
 This is essential for retail, wholesale, and service businesses setting prices.